 Currently all referrals through China are for children with special needs (waiting children) unless a family has had their dossier in China for more than 8 years through the traditional China program.
 Barker does not recommend that families apply for the traditional China program unless they are open to adopting a waiting child.
 Learn more information about the Waiting Children from China program.

 Adoptive Parent Eligibility Guidelines of the China Center for Children’s Welfare & Adoption (CCCWA)

-- Single heterosexual females who have no more than three children younger than age 18 and none younger than six years old are eligible.
+- Married couples who have no more than five children younger than the age of 18 in the home.
+Single heterosexual females who have no more than two children younger than age 18.
+No families with children younger than three years old are eligible.

 - Any criminal history is closely reviewed on a case-by-case basis, with no history of domestic violence, sexual abuse, or abandonment or abuse of children permitted.
 In addition, there can be no history of illegal drug use or alcohol abuse within the last ten years.

 Circumstances of Children in Need of Adoptive Families

 - At referral, children who are nine months through 14 years old